elec327/elec327.github.io/midterm_project/index.md

   - You should make the maximum sequence size adjustable.
 For your video, sequences of length 5 are appropriate.

+Here's a video from Vitor Azevedo Andriotti (Spring 2015) showing a Simon board in action.
+Note that in this video, the buttons are not synchronized with the LED/sound feedback.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nrsBVdJFrKc"
+frameborder="0" allowfullscreen></iframe>

 #### The Simon PCB